vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-organizations.md

 </tbody>
 </table>

->ℹ This app can also be used together with [B2B Quotes](https://developers.vtex.com/vtex-developer-docs/docs/vtex-orderquote), allowing order quotes to be managed at the organization level.
+> ℹ️ This app can also be used together with [B2B Quotes](https://developers.vtex.com/vtex-developer-docs/docs/vtex-orderquote), allowing order quotes to be managed at the organization level.
 Please read our B2B Quotes documentation for more details.

 ### VTEX Admin